-Keeping the public informed must be an ongoing activity.
 Although discussion at open board meetings and an organized public relations program can help provide information to the public, many people gain their information about the schools from personal contacts.
 Members of the board and of the school staff should remember that what they say in conversations with their friends and relatives will heavily influence the perceptions those people have about the schools.
 Board members in particular must be aware that their position lends weight to their words.
-Everything said about the schools will affect the views that some people have.